Peter Tavy

 Near Peter Tavy Moor, marked by a granite post, is the grave of George Stephens (d.
 1763), who is said to have committed suicide after losing the prospect of marriage to Mary Bray, a farmer's daughter.
 He was buried outside the parish boundary, as was the custom for suicides, and it is said that his ghost still haunts the nearby moor to this day.

 At Willsworthy is a former manor house with a chapel (converted into a house).

+The village has a 15th-century inn, the Peter Tavy Inn.